teaql/robot-task-board/README.md

 ```

-TeaQL comments are propagated through nested queries, facets and aggregates, so each generated SQL statement can still be traced back to the business intent that produced it.
+TeaQL propagates comments through nested queries, facets, and aggregates, so every generated SQL statement can still be traced back to the business intent that produced it.

 ---